A peek at Electronic Arts Inc. (EA): Who has invested in It?

 Sponsored

-The stock witnessed a -0.75% gain in the last 1 month and extending the period to 3 months gives it a 10.68%, and is -0.26% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.38% over the week and 1.57% over the month.
+The stock witnessed a -3.19% gain in the last 1 month and extending the period to 3 months gives it a 10.22%, and is 0.14% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.57% over the week and 1.67% over the month.

 Electronic Arts Inc. (EA) Analyst Forecasts